Pathos0925/JWEM/README.md

 ## How to use
  - Click on "Release" near the top of this page and download Release01.zip.
- - Extract the file and run JWEM Injector.exe.
+ - Extract the files and move them into your Jurassic World Evolution directory.
- - Close JWE if its running.

- - Open JWE.
-The Injector should Inject the DLL automatically.
-After injecting, you can close the Injector.
+ - Open the game.
  - Once in game, Hold SHIFT and press F2 to open the menu.
  - You may need change the Shader and/or Texture quality in the Settings.